trinodb/trino/docs/src/main/sphinx/sql/create-materialized-view.rst

 created or replaced if it does not exist yet.

-The optional ``GRACE PERIOD`` clause specifies how long the query materialization should be used for querying.
-If time elapsed since last materialized view refresh is greater than the grace period, the materialized view acts as a normal view and materialized data is not used.
+The optional ``GRACE PERIOD`` clause specifies how long the query materialization is used for querying.
+If the time elapsed since last materialized view refresh is greater than the grace period, the materialized view acts as a normal view and materialized data is not used.
 If not specified, the grace period defaults to infinity.
 See :doc:`refresh-materialized-view` for more about refreshing